-Ceilidh is a PhD candidate in the Family Relations and Human Development program at the University of Guelph and a Certified Child Life Specialist and Director of Research and Evaluation at the Dr. Jay Children’s Grief Centre in Toronto, and a lecturer in Child Life and Pediatric Psychosocial Care at McMaster University.
-For 15 years Ceilidh’s clinical work and teaching has focused on supporting children and families living with the serious illness, dying or death of a family member.
-As a researcher with the Children’s Grief Centre and at SickKids Hospital, Ceilidh’s collaborative work focuses on exploring family communication and grief when a child has a life-threatening illness, and children’s experiences when a sibling is dying.
+Ceilidh is a PhD candidate in the Family Relations and Human Development program at the University of Guelph, a Certified Child Life Specialist and Director of Research and Evaluation at the Dr. Jay Children’s Grief Centre in Toronto, and a lecturer in Child Life and Pediatric Psychosocial Care at McMaster University.
+For 15 years Ceilidh’s clinical work and teaching focused on supporting children and families living with the serious illness, dying or death of a family member.
+As a researcher with the Children’s Grief Centre and SickKids Hospital, and as a graduate student, Ceilidh’s collaborative work continues to focus on exploring family communication and grief when a child has a life-threatening illness, and children’s experiences when a sibling is dying.

 OK2BME is a set of free, supportive services for LGBTQ+ identified children, teens and their families in Waterloo region.
 The OK2BME program consists of three unique areas including confidential counselling services, an OK2BME youth group for individuals 13 to 18 as well as public education, consulting and training around LGBTQ+ issues.

 In her various roles, Sylvie has always had a special interest in supporting families living with addiction.
 She believes that it is vital to help families find support and healthier means to cope.
-She has facilitated the development of programs and sessions for teens who have parents who abuse substances and for teens who abuse substances themselves.
-This will be her sixth year of instructing the in-person course and she also instructs the online version of this course.
+She has facilitated the development of programs and sessions concerning various addiction issues.
+She has been instructing in the Addiction Certificate program at Laurier since its inception.

-Sylvie is a Registered Psychotherapist, and a member of the College of Registered Psychotherapists of Ontario.
-She has diplomas in social service work and drug and alcohol counselling, as well as a BA in social development studies.
-She is an Internationally Certified Alcohol and Drug Counsellor with the Canadian Addiction Counsellor Certification Federation since 2005.
+Sylvie is a Registered Psychotherapist and a member of the College of Registered Psychotherapists of Ontario.
+She has diplomas in social service work and drug and alcohol counselling, as well as a BA in Social Development Studies.
+She has been an Internationally Certified Alcohol and Drug Counsellor with the Canadian Addiction Counsellor Certification Federation since 2005.
 In the fall of 2019, she began Phoenix Rising Psychotherapy, her part-time work in private practice to be able to support a wider range of people and utilize her training in The Daring Way™, a highly experiential methodology based on the research of Dr. Brené Brown.

 Elisha is the founder of By Clinical Design, a mental health treatment, training and development company.
-She also works in private practice in Guelph and in the role of Clinical Implementation Lead at Kinark Child and Family Services.
-Over the last 15 years Elisha has held many clinical and managerial roles within the mental health inpatient and community-based sectors.
-Within all of her roles, Elisha has facilitated clinical implementations of Dialectical Behaviour Therapy (DBT) as well as provided education, training and supervision in the practice of DBT, CBT and other evidenced based interventions.
+She also works in private practice in Guelph and in the role of Clinical Trainer at Kinark Child and Family Services.
+Over the last 17 years Elisha has held many clinical and managerial roles within the mental health inpatient and community-based sectors.
+Within all of her roles, Elisha has facilitated clinical implementations of dialectical behaviour therapy (DBT) as well as provided education, training and supervision in the practice of DBT, cognitive behavioural therapy (CBT) and other evidenced-based interventions.
 In the last several years Elisha has provided training at all levels of DBT within hospitals, residential treatment homes, community outpatient and school-based programs.
-Elisha has a Masters of Social Work from Laurier and an Honours BA in psychology and crime and criminal justice and public policy from the University of Guelph.
+Elisha has a Master of Social Work degree from Wilfrid Laurier University and an Honours BA in psychology and crime and criminal justice and public policy from the University of Guelph.

 Jan recently retired as the CEO of the local United Way where she held the role since 2005.
-Prior to this role, Jan was a full- and part-time faculty member at the Lazaridis School of Business and Economics since 1995.
-She was also the director of the Laurier Institute, the management and development arm of the Lazardis School of Business and Economics.
+Prior to this role, Jan was also a full- and part-time faculty member at Wilfrid Laurier University’s School of Business since 1995.
+She was also the director of the Laurier Institute, the management and development arm of the School of Business and Economics.
 She joined the faculty after serving 15 years in the private and public sector.
-Jan and her husband Dave owned an experiential training and development business that included their own team building challenge course.
+Jan and her husband Dave also owned an experiential training and development business that included their own team building challenge course.
 Jan has been teaching with the Faculty of Social Work Professional Development department since 2006.

 Barbara is a leader in children’s mental health and well-being with over 25 years’ experience in the field.
 Her training and knowledge of the impact of child and youth trauma has been a strong focus during her career as well as the interconnections between staff wellness and organizational trauma and stress.
 Barbara is currently the Mental Health Lead with the Waterloo Region District School Board, influencing the education system as it attends to student mental wellness.
 Her work in part is focused on equipping staff with resources for implementing everyday practices in schools such as mindfulness, self-regulation strategies and other universal practices to incorporate well-being into student’s lives.